rahulgupta2018/ai-code-review-multi-agent/credentials/README.md

 # Google Cloud Setup for Agentic Code Review

-This directory contains the setup and configuration for integrating with Google Cloud's Vertex AI Agent Builder (formerly AGDK).
+This directory contains the setup and configuration for integrating with Google Cloud's Vertex AI Agent Builder (formerly GADK).

 ## 🚀 Quick Start